-Almost all the schools on your short list will have web sites which can answer most of her questions.
-For answers to her remaining or more detailed questions email the admissions offices.
+Almost all the schools on your shortlist will have websites that can answer most of her questions.
+For answers to her remaining or more detailed questions, email the admissions offices.
 They will be very happy to help.

 So, what's the food like?
 Food is important to teenagers.
 As it should be.
 Truth is that boarding schools have dealt with teenagers for years.
 They understand the kind of nutrition growing bodies need.
 Indeed teaching students about nutrition is something boarding schools have baked into their programs.

 Here is an example of what I mean from the website for St. Timothy's School, Stevenson, Maryland.